Home » Frequently Asked Questions About Brain and Spinal Injuries

 Both hypoglycemia and hyperglycemia can cause brain injury.
 However, the way these two conditions cause neurological damage does differ.
 In general, hypoglycemia (low blood sugar) is much more dangerous.
 Extremely...

-More: Hypoglycemia or Hyperglycemia Acquired Brain Injury »
+More: Can Hypo or Hyperglycemia Trigger an Acquired Brain Injury? »

 In most cases, those who receive a locked-in syndrome diagnosis retain full cognitive functioning.
 Locked-in syndrome occurs because of a stroke or other issues in the brain stem.
 This is...